 We recommend flying into and out of Paris for this itinerary.

 based on double occupancy.

 Paris: the capital of France & the city of lights

 - Live the Parisian life!
 Comfortably accommodated for the first 5 nights of your trip in a charming boutique-hotel in a quiet street of the bustling Marais district, you will discover the French capital city’s must sees and hidden beauties.

-The Loire Valley away from the beaten paths
+The Loire Valley, away from the beaten paths

-- On the 6th day, you will pick up a rental car by the ring road in Paris so you don’t drive across the city.
+- On the 6th day, you will pick up your rental car by the ring road in Paris so you don’t drive across the city.
 The drive to the Loire Valley is about 3hrs long.

 - You will spend the following 4 nights of your journey nicely settled in a beautiful historic home nestled in a lively town, by the river.
 Your host will be happy to make many recommendations about wineries, wine bars or restaurants to experience the Touraine sweet life.